mstksg/inCode/copy/entries/singletons-3.md

 Who is going to verify that you implemented your value-level and type-level functions correctly?
 If you write normal value-level functions and promote them using singletons, GHC doesn't necessarily do much to prevent any logic errors you might have introduced.
+Basically, writing type-level functions (unsurprisingly) brings all of the error-proneness of writing value-level functions.
+It's the same old problem, just manifested at the type level.

 In contrast, if you use dependently typed proofs correctly, these proofs can *compose*, and GHC can check that *these proofs compose correctly*, or that the compositions of your proofs are also valid proofs.
 That's because this is enforced at the *structural level*.
-GHC can't do that directly with functions;
+(We'll look at some examples in the exercises)  GHC can't do that directly with functions;
 it can't check that the composition of functions gives correct answers.

 These two approaches aren't necessarily mutually exclusive, and you often might mix the two.
-(And, in fact, the constraint `StatePass s ~ 'Allow` could just be replaced with asking for the proof of the predicate `StatePass s :~: 'Allow`).
 It's good to understand the trade-offs in up-front cost, expressiveness, and correctness!
 But, however way you play, the *singletons* library is here to make our life easier.

 Singleton Library Functions
 ---------------------------